Survey of critical issues facing our region

 Methodology

-• Margin of error of +/- 2.83 percentage points overall at the 95 percent confidence interval
+- Margin of error of +/- 2.83 percentage points overall at the 95 percent confidence interval

-• 1200 adults questioned across 6 counties
+- 1200 adults questioned across 6 counties

-• The data are statistically weighted to ensure the sample’s regional, age, and gender composition reflects that of Baltimore and the selected surrounding counties.
+- The data are statistically weighted to ensure the sample’s regional, age, and gender composition reflects that of Baltimore and the selected surrounding counties.

-The Pulse is prepared for the Baltimore
+The Pulse is prepared for Baltimore

-a trusted group of experts who help guide the future of the Baltimore region by evaluating needs and trends, listening to communities and developing and implementing programs and projects.
+Metropolitan Council a trusted group of experts who help guide the future of the Baltimore region by evaluating needs and trends, listening to communities and developing and implementing programs and projects.